Racer159/jackal/docs/12-contribute-to-zarf/2-testing.md

 :::

 :::note
-The Zarf binary and built packages are required to be stored in the ./build directory.
-However, if you intend to run tests locally using 'go test ./...', the zarf-init package must also be present in this directory.
+The Jackal binary and built packages are required to be stored in the ./build directory.
+However, if you intend to run tests locally using 'go test ./...', the jackal-init package must also be present in this directory.
 :::

 ### Adding New CLI End-to-End Tests